wgseligman/GramsSim/GramsSky/README.md

 [15]: https://github.com/LArSoft

    - The particle's energy _E_ is generated according to the energy algorithm selected by the user; again, see below.
+Note that this is the _total_ energy of the particle, not just the _kinetic_ energy.

    - The magnitude of the particle's momentum is calculated by _p = sqrt(E^2 - m^2)_, where _m_ is the particle's mass from ROOT's [TParticlePDG][10] database based on the value of __`PrimaryPDG`__.